-Style has become a part and parcel of life, creeping its way through some of the most unexpected parts of our life.
-It was in my quest to define style, that I came across the concept of ‘Food styling’.
+Style has become a part and parcel of life, creeping its way into some of the most unexpected parts of our life.
+It was in my quest to define the style, that I came across the concept of ‘Food styling’.

 By modifying and bringing innovations in the packaging of the dish, restaurants tried to enhance the experience of the customer.
 Visual appearance, therefore, started gaining significance in the industry.
 Businesses used food styling to highlight their brand personality.
-For example, Certain restaurants whose expertise lies in desserts started packaging it in an exotic manner that would bring in a certain sense of excitement among the customers to visit the restaurant for the particular dish.
+For example, certain restaurants whose expertise lies in desserts started packaging them in an attractive manner; one that would bring a sense of excitement among customers, which – they hoped – would be enough to bring them through the door again.

 One of the most important principles that are followed when it comes to food styling has been that the food has to look fresh.
 Interesting details by food stylists across the world give us shocking insights into the beautiful food photographs we come across.
 They say that plates used for the same are cleaned with glass cleaner so that fingerprints are not visible in the photographs.
-In order to make the salad look fresh, glycerin is used to showcase due drops on the ingredients.
+In order to make the salad look fresh, glycerin is used to showcase dewdrops on the ingredients.
 Similarly, a wax coating is used for cold items to the extent that cigarette smoke is used to showcase the effect of smoke coming out of the food.
-This is further perfected using imaging technology where technicians edit these images to change the feel of the image.
+This is further perfected using imaging technology where technicians edit these images to change the overall look of the image.

 As food styling takes the industry to new highs with influencers and bloggers, it brings us to a fearful reality which underlines that all that glitters is not gold.
 Nevertheless, as marketing transcends its boundaries, we cannot underestimate the worthiness of food that tastes like paradise even if it looks unattractive.